Beijing's bid to move polluting firms watched warily in nearby regions

 A pharmaceutical plant owned by the Xinxing Cathay International Group, a Fortune 500 firm, will relocate after it signed an agreement with the city of Handan in Hebei province.

-The Xinhua news agency said on Thursday that moving the pharmaceutical plant would cut Beijing’s carbon dioxide emissions by 400,000 metric tons (1metric ton = 1.1023 tons) a year, sulphur dioxide emissions by 9,000 metric tons and dust by 10,000 metric tons.
+The Xinhua news agency said on Thursday that moving the pharmaceutical plant would cut Beijing’s carbon dioxide emissions by 400,000 metric tons a year, sulphur dioxide emissions by 9,000 metric tons and dust by 10,000 metric tons.

 The company was not available for comment on Thursday but an official with the Handan city government confirmed the move.